How to Scope Your Webhook MVP (Without Over-Engineering)

 HTTPS Enforcement

 Never deliver over plain HTTP.
-This protects customer data and is expected.
+This protects customer data and is expected by any production system.

 Defer These Features